Joawesome7/single-page-cv/README.md

 # Single-Page-Cv

-## This is a personal single-page CV created using HTML.
+This is a personal single-page CV created using HTML.
 The goal of this project is to showcase your professional experience and skills in a clean and simple format.
-The page is designed with the following features:
+The page is designed with the following.

+# Features:

   -  Semantic HTML: Uses proper HTML tags to structure the content clearly and meaningfully.
   -  SEO Meta Tags: Includes important meta tags to improve search engine visibility.